Nagorik Shakti: Conflict of interest with Grameen Bank

 Yunus wants to avoid accusations of conflict of interest between his role in Shakti and with the Grameen Bank—the pioneering microcredit lender he founded in 1976.
 He has stated that he will reduce his involvement with the Bank, and that no Grameen Bank executives will be involved with the party.

 Reactions in the political arena

 Right from its inception, the party has caused quite a stir in political circles.
 Though many political leaders initially remained tight-lipped, some expressed their bitterness regarding the party.

-Then Former Premier Sheikh Hasina expressed her displeasure over Yunus joining politics, saying, "Newcomers in politics are dangerous elements and are to be viewed with suspicion, they often do more harm to the nation than good."
+Then Former Prime Minister Sheikh Hasina expressed her displeasure over Yunus joining politics, saying, "Newcomers in politics are dangerous elements and are to be viewed with suspicion, they often do more harm to the nation than good."

-Fazlul Haque Amini, leader of the Islami Oikya Jote, was even less charitable in his views on the Professor, saying "Dr. Yunus is an enemy of the country, nation and Islam."
+Fazlul Haque Amini Chairman of Islami Oikya Jote said "Dr. Yunus is an enemy of the country, nation and Islam."

 Third letter

-On 3 May, however, Yunus declared that he had decided to abandon his political plans following a meeting with the head of the interim government, Fakhruddin Ahmed.
+On 3 May Dr. Muhammad Yunus declared that he had decided to abandon his political plans following a meeting with the head of the interim government, Dr. Fakhruddin Ahmed.